 We all want to raise responsible children, yet many parents give contradictory messages to their kid or adolescent.
-This generates uncertainty about what the intended behaviours and activities are.
+This generates uncertainty about what the intended behaviors and activities are.
 The misunderstanding develops when what the parent says to do and what the parent really performs are diametrically opposed.

 Knowing the difference between implicit and explicit modelling and how you do both on a daily basis is one of the keys to good parenting.
 The truth is that parents are the first teachers their children have.
-Parents are always modelling appropriate behaviour.
+Parents are always modelling appropriate behavior.
 What are you modelling, and are you giving contradictory signals?

 This post may contain affiliate links.
 Full disclosure here.